 Berry Figs: The Characteristic Berry Fig Flavor Is Strawberry

 In describing the main berry mode of figs as Berry, what is actually meant is Strawberry, Strawberry-Plus, or Strawberry-Mix.
 The strawberry flavor is often mixed with resin and various types of berry and fruit notes and sugar flavors, while the basic flavor remains a kind of strawberry jam, jelly, gel.
-Berry flavor figs include Black Madeira / Figo Preto, Mt Etna, Bordissot Noir, Col de Dame Noir, and many others.
+Berry flavor figs include Black Madeira / Figo Preto, Mt Etna, Bordissot Noire, Col de Dame Noire, and many others.

 Resin Berry Figs (“Bordeaux”)